grpc/proposal/A14-channelz.md

 ### Sockets

-Like subchannels, only SocketRefs are included on a channel.
+Like channels and subchannels, only SocketRefs are included on a channel.
 This is done for two main reasons.
 The size of the socket message may be large, and there may be many sockets for a given channel.
 Secondly, it can be CPU intensive to fill in the socket information, even though the information might not be desired.
-As mentioned in the section above, if there are any subchannels, there will be no sockets.
-This invariant exists to simplify the tree structure, and more closely match the known implementations of gRPC.
+As mentioned in the section above, if there are any descendent channels, there will be no sockets.
+This invariant exists to simplify the DAG structure, and more closely match the known implementations of gRPC.

 ![channel hierarchy 3][channel hierarchy 3]